 After leaving state government, Decker wrote a biography of Ouray County, Colorado, Old Fences, New Neighbors, which remains a popular in college text in history and environmental courses throughout the West.
 In a subsequent book, Decker reminded Colorado residents how the state and the nation treated Colorado’s first residents, the Ute Indian Tribe.
 The Utes Must Go offers a detailed, and sometime gruesome account of how and why the Ute tribe was decimated by warfare and treaty manipulations.

 Currently Decker is president of Decker & Associates, an agricultural consulting firm specializing in management, land acquisition, leases, international trade and relationships with state and federal agencies.
-He is also owner and operator of Double D Ranch in Ridgway, Colorado, and serves as a director of the National Western Stock Show in Denver, and as a trustee of Fort Lewis College in Durango, Colorado.
+He is also owner and operator of Double D Ranch in Ridgway, Colorado, and serves as a director of the National Western Stock Show in Denver.